Original MIDIJACK advantages

 There are two

-power-up the MIDIJACK-equipped synthesizer while holding the MIDI function
+other, power-up the MIDIJACK-equipped synthesizer while holding the MIDI

 in nonvolatile flash memory.